vodemn/m3_lightmeter/PRIVACY_POLICY.md

 **Privacy Policy**

-I, Vodemn, built the Material Lightmeter app as a Free app.
+I, Vadim Turko, built the Material Lightmeter app as a Free app.
 This app is provided at no cost and is intended for use as is.

 **Information Collection and Use**